TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Related Works

-There are four benchmarks \cite{lei2022cross} available for CDFSS standard evaluation.
-Figure ~\ref{fig1} shows the difference between the original domain and CDFSS data sets.
-It is obvious that for the ChestX data set, the image format has been changed from RGB to gray, with a large gap from the original domain.
-The other two data sets have more edge information requiring high-quality semantic segmentation.
+There are four benchmarks \cite{lei2022cross} available for CD-FSS standard evaluation.
+For the ChestX dataset, the image format has been changed from RGB to gray, with a large gap from the original domain.
+The other two datasets have more edge information requiring high-quality semantic segmentation.
 RD \cite{wang2022remember} introduced a novel domain enhancement strategy leveraging a memory mechanism.
 This approach involved continuously storing domain-style information from the source domain during the training phase.
 Subsequently, during testing, this stored source information was utilized to enhance the segmentation performance.
 During testing, source domain information stored in memory was loaded for the target domain feature enhancement.
 RD \cite{wang2022remember} offered a direct approach to reduce domain differences and was validated on typical partitioned datasets.
 For semantic segmentation tasks in autonomous driving applications, PixDA \cite{tavera2022pixel} introduced an innovative pixel-by-pixel domain adversarial loss based on three key criteria: (i) aligning the source and target domains for each pixel, (ii) preventing negative transfer on correctly represented pixels, and (iii) regularizing the training of infrequent classes to mitigate overfitting.
 CDTF \cite{lu2022cross} achieved cross-domain few-shot segmentation by aligning support and query prototypes.
 This alignment was realized using an uncertainty-aware contrastive loss and supplemented with a supervised cross-entropy loss and an unsupervised boundary loss as regularization terms.
 CDTF \cite{lu2022cross} enabled the model to generalize from the base model to the target domain without requiring additional labels.
-CDFSS \cite{wang2022cross} presented a cross-domain few-shot segmentation framework that leveraged learning from natural domains to assist in rare-disease skin lesion segmentation.
+CD-FSS \cite{wang2022cross} presented a cross-domain few-shot segmentation framework that leveraged learning from natural domains to assist in rare-disease skin lesion segmentation.
 This approach was particularly valuable when dealing with limited data for common diseases in the target domain.
+PBAL \cite{10102322} came up with a prototype learning and learning technology, which introduced prototype learning and prototype self-training to achieve optimal inter-domain vision and adaptation.
+However, these methods require a large amount of data for training to achieve a robust model.